-Action 1.1 Deliver disability awareness training designed by people with lived experience for all Council staff and elected Councillors.

-Action 1.2 Coordinate an annual week of activities that celebrates Disability Action Week within Council and the community.

-Action 1.3 Develop and deliver a community education campaign to improve understanding of disability and the value people with disability bring to Council and the community.

-Action 1.4 Work with business and tourism event organisers to promote the benefits related to inclusion.

-Action 1.5 Improve understanding of disability and recognition of businesses that demonstrate excellence in inclusion.

-Action 1.6 Work towards becoming a Dementia Friendly Council and region.

-Action 1.7 Raise awareness amongst food businesses and relevant Council venues of safe food handling training to limit risk of allergic reactions.
+- 1.1 Deliver disability awareness training designed by people with lived experience for all Council staff and elected councillors. - 1.2 Coordinate an annual week of activities that celebrates Disability Action Week within Council and the community. - 1.3 Develop and deliver a community education campaign to improve understanding of disability and the value people with disability bring to Council and the community. - 1.4 Work with business and tourism event organisers to promote the benefits related to inclusion. - 1.5 Improve understanding of disability and recognition of businesses that demonstrate excellence in inclusion. - 1.6 Work towards becoming a Dementia Friendly Council and region. - 1.7 Raise awareness amongst food businesses and relevant council venues of safe food handling training to limit risk of allergic reactions.

-One of my big goals in life is to be part of the community through volunteering and helping.

-Fin's Story

-about Awareness and Education
+Fin's Story about Awareness and Education

-'My name is Finley (Fin) Coll.
+"My name is Finley (Fin) Coll.
 I'm 15 years old and I'm in Year 10 at Meridan State College and live with Quadriplegic Cerebral Palsy.
 I live at home with my mum, dad, younger brother and my dog, Wilson.
 I like technology, being with mates, politics and calling hotlines for government services!